-Depicting the anatomy of a landing page
+Depicting the anatomy of a high-converting page

 In this blog post you'll learn about the anatomy of landing pages, and discover the essential elements your landing pages should include.